sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 will also be highlighted (see [Expansive search]({{ "/methods-background/#expansive-search" | relative_url }})).
 To filter the candidate list by a specific database (e.g., only compounds from KEGG and BioCyc), click the filter button <span style="color:#d40f57">**[2]**</span> in the top left corner.
 A menu <span style="color:#d40f57">**[3]**</span> will open, displaying all available databases.
 Only candidates from the selected databases will be shown.
+The databases that have been used for the structure database search are highlighted in blue.

 The green and pink squares are a visualization of the CSI:FingerID predictions and scoring <span style="color:#d40f57">**[4]**</span>.